shiki-ta/shiki-ta.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Master student in ShanghaiTech University under the supervision of [Prof. Ye Shi](https://shiye21.github.io),who is an expert in the field of Machine Learning.I get B.E.
+I am a Master student in VDI Center,ShanghaiTech University under the supervision of [Prof. Ye Shi](https://shiye21.github.io),who is an expert in the field of Machine Learning.I get B.E.
 Degree in China University of Petroleum under the supervision of [Prof. Yunquan Song](https://sci.upc.edu.cn/2019/0513/c14558a206193/page.htm), who is an expert in the field of High-Dimensional Statistic.

 My Research interest include Computer Vision and Reinforcement Learning.Now I focus on the area of Hand-object Interaction,Human-Centric Perception&Control and Embodied AI.Click [Here](https://www.overleaf.com/read/jfqtwwjqvfcp#d62a26) to visit my CV.
-Click [Here](https://zhenhao-zhang.github.io/pages/openposition.md) if you want to work with me!
+Click [Here](https://zhangzhh.cn/pages/openposition.md) if you want to work with me!

 Email :zhangzhh2024 AT shanghaitech DOT edu DOT cn